ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

 ```
 :::

-Because the heap is $\log(n)$ levels deep, the cost of deleting the
-maximum element is $O(\log(n))$ in the average and worst cases.
+Each call to `removeMin` takes $O(\log(n))$ time in the worst case.
+This is because the element moved to the root can travel downward by at most one level at a time.
+In the worst case, it moves from the root all the way to a leaf.

-Here is the pseudocode for removing the minimum value from our *min*-heap.
+Here is the pseudocode for removing the minimum element from a min-heap.
-Note that we use a helper method for "sifting" a value down the tree.
+Note that we use a helper method to sift an element down the tree, as well as another helper method to identify the smaller of its children.

     datatype MinHeap:
         ...